alexanderkrum/react-app/README.md

 ## Styles

-No styles if you want create your own setup.
+No styles, if you want then create your own setup.
 I prefer to use inline styles or styled-components.